 1. Get creative with your marketing

-Once they arrive, you can give them an introduction of your catering services, and then dive into the details of every menu item.
+Once they arrive, you can give them an introduction to your catering services, and then dive into the details of every menu item.
 Remember to have any brochures, takeaway menus, and business cards ready for your guests as they leave.
 To get the most out of your tasting, you can even offer a discount for the first event they book with your catering company.

 To be successful in the catering industry, you need to get people talking about your company.
 To do this, you need to build trust with your clients.
 Learn what your clients are trying to accomplish and envision for their event.
 Be flexible and try to add small details in order to meet their expectations.

 While you may take most catering orders over the phone or via your website, we bet there are a few customers who still like to visit your business in person to book their event or party.
 Train every member of your staff to handle catering requests that happen in-store, and prepare them to answer any questions that may come their way about your catering program.